 A Game of Thrones

-Ser Robar attends the Tourney of the Hand in King's Landing with his father, Lord Yohn and his elder brother, Ser Andar.
-The Royces wear steel armor with bronze runes.
-He defeats Lothor Brune and is defeated in turn by Ser Loras Tyrell.
+Ser Robar attends the Hand's tourney in King's Landing with his father, Lord Yohn Royce, and his elder brother, Ser Andar.
+Robar defeats Lothor Brune and is defeated in turn by Ser Loras Tyrell.

 A Clash of Kings